lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:
 Once you've created a `Router`, you can start creating different views, or _routes_, for the various URL paths of your application.
 Remember, everything in React Router is a component.
 To add a route to an app, you need to render a `Route` component by nesting it inside a `Router`.

-First, import the `Route` component from the `react-router-dom` package like so:
+First, alongside the `BrowserRouter`, import the `Route` component from the `react-router-dom` package like so:
 ```js
 import { BrowserRouter as Router, Route } from `react-router-dom`
 ```